 All incoming freshman and first-year transfer students are automatically paired with a student advocate.
 Students who elect to have a Diversity Leader student advocate will:

 Being part of the Diversity Leadership Program means that you get to beat the crowds of new students and move in a day early for our Diversity orientation.
 At Diversity orientation, you will spend the afternoon not only meeting your mentor, but you will also get connected with a community of peers who share similar backgrounds, interests and passions as you.
-Diversity orientation is on Thursday, August 20, 2015.
-Move-in is from 10:30am-1:00pm on the 20th.
-You will pick up your keys in the Center for Academic Development, ground floor.
+Diversity orientation is on Thursday, August 25,2016.
+Move-in is from 10:30am-1:00pm on the 25th.
+You will pick up your keys in the Center for Academic Development, ground floor lobby.

 *Note: If you cannot move in early and attend orientation, you can still be part of the Diversity Leadership Program.
 The Diversity Leader mentors will host a program soon after the semester begins to connect you with the DL community.
-If you cannot attend the orientation, please email the Associate Director of the Intercultural Center, Candice De Los Reyes at firstname.lastname@example.org, after registering for the program.
+If you cannot attend the orientation, please email the Associate Director of the Intercultural Center, MiNa Chung-Brcak at email@example.com, after registering for the program.

 Are you interested in being mentored by a Diversity Leader?
 Please click here to register for the Diversity Leadership Program.
 Our Diversity Leaders (student mentors) welcome first year students in the program to campus at our Diversity Orientation a day before the other freshman move to campus.
-To participate, select yes on the Diversity Leadership Program registration page or contact Candice De Los Reyes for more information at email@example.com or (401) 254-3894.
+To participate, select yes on the Diversity Leadership Program registration page or contact MiNa Chung-Brcak for more information at firstname.lastname@example.org or (401) 254-3894.
 You can also visit the Diversity Leadership Program on Facebook.